ToonLunk/OAS-CAHPS-Auditor/PACKAGING_README.md

 - Some antivirus software flags PyInstaller executables
 - This is a false positive - you can add an exception

-**The .exe doesn't work on coworker's computer:**

-- Make sure they're using Windows
-- The .exe is only compatible with Windows OS
-- They may need to allow it through Windows Defender

 ## Updating the Executable

-When you make changes to your Python code:
+When you make changes to this Python code:

 1. Run `build_exe.bat` again
 2. Share the new .exe from the `dist` folder